This article I wrote explains sliding scale if you’re not familiar with the idea.

 Note: EVERYONE’s FINANCIAL REALITY IS COMPLEX.
 Mine, yours, anyone you can think of.
 Any guide necessarily oversimplifies things for a purpose: helping you find yourself on a sliding scale.
 Use the guide as best you can, knowing that you’ll need to extrapolate and think through it a bit — which is part of the point 🙂

 Do you have scholarships or work-trade?

-I offer at least one free and up to two no-cost spaces per class, based on need.
+I offer at least one free and up to two low-cost spaces per class, based on need.
 I don’t do work trade, since lord knows people without resources work extra for everything already.
 If you’re not able to pay and want to attend a class, please reach out via email at least a few days ahead of time.

 *What’s an “asset”?
 An asset is something of value: it can be a house, a paid-off car, an education or degree, savings, etc. Assets that are not yours now but will be yours someday are still your assets in the long game we’ll be looking at.